dBucik/perun-spRegistration-app/README.md

-Perun module for SP registration
+Perun application for SP registration.

-** RUN WITH: mvn clean install && mvn spring-boot:run -pl rest
+Deploy to the tomcat.